Barnaby B. Barratt: Contributions to the Praxis of Psychoanalysis

 Reviewing the entire trilogy in the Psychoanalytic Review, it was discussed how Barratt argues for the necessity of:

 "...a collective realization that surviving and living together will require shared awareness of the unreliability of all our representations ‑ the ultimate falseness of all our stories about our forefathers, our teams, our skins, our flags, our enemies, our psychoanalytic theories, and all the rest.
 I think Barratt is onto something..." and this reviewer concludes: "Recovering Freud's original radicality may save psychoanalysis‑ and civilization itself."

+Parkmore Institute

+In 2017, Barratt founded the Parkmore Institute in Johannesburg, South Africa.
+The institute focuses on psychoanalytic, psychodynamic, and psychosocial studies, and it offers doctoral degrees in psychoanalysis, psychosocial studies, human sexuality, and bodymind healing.
+Candidates for the doctoral degree in psychoanalysis are generally required to have completed full psychoanalytic training at a recognized psychoanalytic institute, and the degree requires completion of a doctoral project published as a singly-authored paper in a journal recognized by Psychoanalytic Electronic Publishing.

+Notable faculty members include Barratt, Loray Daws (a senior fellow at the Masterson Institute in New York City), Gerald J. Gargiulo (former president of the NPAP Training Institute and the International Forum for Psychoanalytic Education), and Beth L. Haessig (former president of the United States Association of Body Psychotherapy).

+The Parkmore Institute is affiliated with the Institute for Expressive Analysis, a psychoanalytic training institute in New York City.